ZaHuPro/propine-task/README.md

 # Propine programming task

-A command line program that handle the CSV of the crypto investor transactions
+A command line program that handles the CSV of the crypto investor transactions

 ## Installation